 In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
 He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

-Set in 1935, a professor, archaeologist, and legendary hero by the name of Indiana Jones is back in action in his newest adventure.
-But this time he teams up with a night club singer named Wilhelmina "Willie" Scott and a twelve-year-old boy named Short Round.
-They end up in an Indian small distressed village, where the people believe that evil spirits have taken all their children away after a sacred precious stone was stolen!
-They also discovered the great mysterious terror surrounding a booby-trapped temple known as the Temple of Doom!
-Thuggee is beginning to attempt to rise once more, believing that with the power of all five Sankara stones they can rule the world!
-Now, it's all up to Indiana to put an end to the Thuggee campaign, rescue the lost children, win the girl and conquer the Temple of Doom.Written by
+Indiana Jones teams up with a nightclub singer named Wilhelmina "Willie" Scott and a twelve-year-old Chinese boy named Short Round.
+They end up in a small distressed village in India, where the people believe that evil spirits have taken all their children away after a sacred precious stone was stolen.
+They also discover the great mysterious terror surrounding a booby-trapped temple known as the Temple of Doom.
+Thuggee is beginning to attempt to rise once more, believing that with the power of all five Sankara stones they can rule the world.
+It's all up to Indiana to put an end to the Thuggee campaign, rescue the lost children, win the girl and conquer the Temple of Doom.Written by

 Anthony Pereyra <firstname.lastname@example.org>

 193 of 274 people found this review helpful.

 Was this review helpful to you?